bipalgoyal/Data-Structure-and-Algorithms/README.md

 ### Homework 1: Files
 In this assignment, we practiced with reading data from files, and then displaying said data, and storing some new data in a new file.

+### Homework 2: Classes
+In this assignment, we created a console based roulette game, using multiple classes.